mongolyy/reviewdog-action-biome/README.md

 > This will set up the appropriate version of @biomejs/biome from the lockfiles.
 > No need to [set up manually](https://github.com/mongolyy/reviewdog-action-biome/blob/v1.5.1/README.md#usage) anymore!

+This is an example of commenting on a pull request and failing CI when there are issues pointed out in Biome check.

 ```yaml
 name: reviewdog
 on: [pull_request]